 Anthropic hasn’t built a consumer search engine, but Claude powers discovery in a range of conversational products:

-Launched in March 2023, Claude quickly grew a multi-million-user base.
+Launched in March 2023, Claude quickly grew a multimillion-user base.
 Today, it has 18.9 million global monthly active users.

 For brands and publishers, this again means you must optimize content to be:

-When it launched, it grew a user base of 18 million active users.
-Today, it sees around 37 million monthly users.
-However, Microsoft 365 has over 400 million paid seats, and Windows remains active on over 1.4 billion devices, so by embedding Copilot into Outlook, Word, Excel, and Edge, Microsoft is quietly turning generative search into a native part of everyday productivity.
+However, Microsoft has also embedded Copilot into Outlook, Word, Excel, and Edge.
+Since Microsoft 365 has over 450 million paid seats, and Windows remains active on over 1.4 billion devices, this means the company is quietly turning generative search into a native part of everyday productivity.

 Through Copilot in Microsoft 365, generative AI powers daily tasks like: